 Let’s dive right in…

-Make your own trail mix – I like raw almonds, macadamia nuts, walnuts, pecans, unsweetened coconut flakes, cacao nibs, goji berries, sunflower seeds, and hemp seeds.
+- Make your own trail mix – I like raw almonds, macadamia nuts, walnuts, pecans, unsweetened coconut flakes, cacao nibs, goji berries, and sunflower seeds.
 Make it in a big batch in advance so the prep work is done for you.

 South of the Border Quinoa Salad – Quinoa bowls are a great lunch option because you can bring a batch to the office at the beginning of the week, and top with fresh add-ons like avocado and tomato as you go through the week.
 This is one of my favorites.

-Avocado with Hemp Seeds – Once you have the ingredients together, this recipe takes less than 5 minutes to assemble.
+- Avocado – Once you have the ingredients together, this recipe takes less than 5 minutes to assemble.
 A staple lunch and breakfast, and don’t be afraid to jazz this up with other spices such as cumin, black pepper, cilantro, etc.